Line Chart Widget¶

 The Line Chart widget is a X-Y plot and represents data as a graph with lines and dots.
 A typical situation is when a 1-dimensional identifier such as the Demand(c) of a distribution center c in the TransNet application (see the “Quick Start: My First WebUI” section) is displayed like in the following picture:

 More generally, a line chart widget offers the possibility to display multi-dimensional data in your model by displaying a dot for each data point in the X/Y-plane.
-The Y-coordinate of a dot provides information about the value of the correspoding data point.
+The Y-coordinate of a dot provides information about the value of the corresponding data point.
 The dots may be linked by lines in between rendering the graph.
 For example, in the TransNet application, the unit transport costs for every combination (factory, center) may be represented using a line chart widget like illustrated in more details in the sequel.
 More specifically, we discuss and illustrate below one-by-one the tabs in the line chart’s options editor which may be accessed through the Settings wheel as shown in the picture above.

 Contents and Pivoting¶

-In order to determine the information to be rendered by a line chart, first one has to specify the data identifier(s) in the Contents tab of the widget’s options editor, where one may search for the available model data using the correspoding functionality at the bottom:
+In order to determine the information to be rendered by a line chart, first one has to specify the data identifier(s) in the Contents tab of the widget’s options editor, where one may search for the available model data using the corresponding functionality at the bottom:

 Next, in the Pivot tab of the options editor, one can specify how the data dimensions are to be organized in the chart.
 For example, if both the factory index f and the center index c are specified in the X-axis section and the <IDENTIFIER-SET> in the Totals section then the resulting bar chart looks like in the picture below on the right:

 One may move some data indexes in the Overlays section of the Pivot tab.
 In our example, moving the factory index f to the Overlays section results in the following line chart view: